 This class is offered to dogs six months or older.
 This class is designed to teach your dog to be controlled at home and in public.
 A combination of rewards, corrections, and household rules will be used to train your dog.

 These classes are offered in the spring and fall on a limited basis at our Lodi location.
-Please contact Carmen at email@example.com for more information on upcoming classes.
+Please contact Sara at email@example.com for more information on upcoming classes.

 More from our Blog…